Skip to content

 Fields

-• wb: Weight bounds estimator or bounds.
+• wb: Weight bounds.

-• wf: Weight finaliser for enforcing bounds.
+• wf: Weight finaliser.

-• fb: Fallback optimiser.
+• fb: Fallback result or estimator.

 Constructors